kubernetes/kubernetes/docs/proposals/docs-process.md

 ## Why migrate to kubernetes.github.io instead of using a `gh-pages` branch?

-GitHub Pages also suppots using branches of an existing repo to host Jekyll sites; in this case you would reuse the repo, but check in the Jekyll site to a branch named `gh-pages`.
+GitHub Pages also supports using branches of an existing repo to host Jekyll sites; in this case you would reuse the repo, but check in the Jekyll site to a branch named `gh-pages`.
 While you still get auto-building and staging, it will build at `http://username.github.io/**repo**` -- and in our case that is problematic because absolute links to any URI within the site will not work the same as they will on kubernetes.io.
 If we use the `username.github.io` repo instead of the gh-pages branch, then including an image from `/images/example.png` will work the same on `http://kubernetes.github.io`, `http://your_username.github.io`, `http://kubernetes.io`, and your local machine (running `jekyll serve` off of a clone of our repo).

 ## Overview of docs migration and how release process will change